sindresorhus/awesome/pull_request_template.md

 - **Has been around for at least 30 days.**<br>That means 30 days from either the first real commit or when it was open-sourced.
 Whatever is most recent.
 - Don't open a Draft / WIP pull request while you work on the guidelines.
 A pull request should be 100% ready and should adhere to all the guidelines when you open it.
+- Run [`awesome-lint`](https://github.com/sindresorhus/awesome-lint) on your list and fix the reported issues.
+If there are false-positives or things that cannot/shouldn't be fixed, please [report it](https://github.com/sindresorhus/awesome-lint/issues/new).
 - **Includes a succinct description of the project/theme at the top of the readme.** [(Example)](https://github.com/willempienaar/awesome-quantified-self)
 	- ✅ `Mobile operating system for Apple phones and tablets.`
 	- ✅ `Prototyping interactive UI designs.`